Antarctica's wildlife: What you need to know

 Swoop says

-In order for Antarctica's wildlife to thrive, IAATO, an organisation founded to protect and promote environmentally responsible travel to Antarctica, has set up a list of rules when visiting Antarctica, one of which requires visitors to maintain a distance of 5 metres from penguins.
+For Antarctica's wildlife to thrive, IAATO, an organisation founded to protect and promote environmentally responsible travel to Antarctica, has wildlife watching rules for visitors, including that all visitors must always maintain a distance of 15 feet (5 m) from penguins and other wildlife.

 Antarctic wildlife FAQs